dayatznur/webservice-rest-php/README.md

 ## WIP

-Nothing much to say here ... it is a work-in-process ... you will have to figure out how to use it ... but do not worry friends, I will shortly commit a functional example with some mapping examples and which custom options can be set (just let me clean-up the examples and fix some Windows case-insensitive problems)
+Nothing much to say here ... it is a work-in-process ... you will have to figure out how to use it ... but do not worry friends, there are some examples to help you with that in [https://github.com/francisdesjardins/webservice-rest-php/tree/master/tests/www](tests).

 ## quick and dirty example